Tilting objects on tubular weighted projective lines: a cluster tilting approach: Introduction and main results

+We also describe the endomorphism algebras of tilting sheaves in $\coh\X$. \begin{theorem} Let $\X$ be a weighted projective line with weight type $(2,2,2,2)$ and $\Lambda'$ a finite dimensional $k$-algebra.
+Then $\Lambda'$ is an endomorphism algebra of a tilting sheaf in $\coh\X$ if and only if it is isomorphic to some $B_{ij}$ in List \ref{list}. \end{theorem}

-The paper is organized as follows: In section 2, we recall some basic results on the category of vector bundles on a weighted projective line.
-In section 3, we study the relationship between the tilting objects in the stable category of vector bundles on a weighted projective line of genus one and the cluster tilting objects in the associated cluster category.
-We focus on the weighted projective line of type $(2, 2, 2, 2; \lambda)$ in section 4.
-We show that each tilting object in the stable category pushes to a cluster tilting object in its cluster category, and describe all the tilting objects corresponding to a given cluster tilting object in the cluster category.
-Moreover, we realize the classifications of all the endomorphism algebras of the tilting objects in the category of coherent sheaves and in its derived category.
+The paper is organized as follows: In Section \ref{Sec Pre}, we recall some basic results on the category of coherent sheaves on a weighted projective line of weight type $(2,2,2,2)$.
+In Section \ref{Sec Slope}, we study the slopes of indecomposable direct summands of tilting objects in the stable category of vector bundles and prove Proposition \ref{slope feature}.
+Section \ref{Sec Rank} is devoted to proving Theorem \ref{I:thm1}, i.e. we construct a tilting object in the stable category of vector bundles whose indecomposable direct summands are all of rank two via cluster tilting mutation.
+The classification theorems \ref{I:thm2} and \ref{I:thm3} are proved after we describe all the tilting objects corresponding to a given cluster tilting object in Section \ref{Sec Classification}.